Building a Brand Online — From Zero to Recognition

 SEO and Brand — How Google Helps Build Recognition

 1. Branded search.
 When someone types your company name into Google — that's the strongest signal of recognition.
 Growth in branded search means the brand is growing.
-Monitor this in Google Search Console.
+Monitor this in Google Search Console — it's the first thing we check for any client asking whether their marketing is working at all.

 2. Topical authority.
 When your company consistently appears in results for keywords in your industry, users start recognizing it.
 "That company again in the results — they must know their stuff."
 This builds trust through repetition.

 3. GEO (Generative Engine Optimization).
 AI engines (ChatGPT, Google AI Overviews, Perplexity) cite brands with strong authority.
 When AI answers a customer's question and mentions your company — that's the strongest social proof in 2026.
+Branded search and topical authority are really two sides of the same mechanism that in GEO we call the entity: before Google or an AI model starts citing you, it first has to "know" you exist as one coherent, recognizable thing, not just another page in the results.
+In our GEO audits, that's one of the first questions we ask — not "does the site rank," but "does AI even recognize this company as a brand."
 More about this in the article on GEO.

 Consistency Across All Touchpoints